-This Code of Student Conduct is applicable to any student currently enrolled; enrolled in the previous semester/session and eligible to enroll in the next consecutive semester/session; or newly or re-admitted and eligible to enroll in the next semester/session.
+This Code of Student Conduct, hereafter also referred to as this code, is applicable to any student currently enrolled; enrolled in the previous semester/session and eligible to enroll in the next consecutive semester/ session; or newly or re-admitted and eligible to enroll in the next semester/session.
 A student who withdraws from school is subject to disciplinary action for any conduct that occurred while the student met the aforementioned criteria.
 Students involved in misconduct that would subject them to disciplinary action while not enrolled may be required to appear before the Dean of Students or designee before being readmitted to the university.

 This code is adopted pursuant to authority granted by The Texas State University System Board of Regents.

-This code is printed annually in the student handbook.
-The handbook is also available online at: www.dos.txstate.edu.
+This code is printed annually in the Student Handbook.
+The handbook is also available online at ww.dos.txstate.edu.
 When this code is updated between printed editions, the most updated version, generally the online version, shall prevail.

 B. “Hazing” means those activities defined in sections 37.151-37.157 of the Texas Education Code (See Student Handbook Appendix A).

 C. “Hearing Officer” means that person appointed by the Dean of Students to conduct hearings under section III, subsection 3.05, of this code.

 1. Sent by mail, addressed to the addressee at the local address and/ or permanent address, as shown on university records; or

 3. Sent electronically from a Texas State e-mail account to the student’s Texas State e-mail account.

 E. “Preponderance of the evidence” means the greater weight of credible evidence.
 It means the strongest evidence, however slight the difference might be.